emilyvertosick/Statistics-Course/docs/01-week1.md

 View(lesson1a)
 ```

 This is data from 386 patients undergoing surgery.
 You can see the patient’s hospital code number as the variable "id" and then their age and sex.
 There are then lists of other variables with names such as "p1", "t", "x" and so on.
 You can see that you can have both numbers and text as a variable.
-You may also notice that some variables have a value of "NA" for a particular observation.
+You may also notice that some variables have a value of "NA" for a particular observation (e.g. the 3rd and 4th observations for variable "z").
 In R, "NA" indicates missing data.

 ### Typing a command